 Business Car Leasing for Self-Employed & Car Expenses

-Are you self-employed and looking to lease a car through your business?
+Are you self-employed and looking to lease a car?
 If so, you’re in the right place!
 This Rivervale guide looks at business car leasing options for self-employed, and what self-employed car expenses you can claim ...

 In the UK, self-employment has increased drastically over the last two decades.
 The number of self-employed workers has increased from 3.3 million in 2001 to 4.8 million in 2017, according to the Office for National Statistics.